 - Branded games

 For maximum engagement, you need to go a step further than just sparking discussions on social media through polls and surveys or encouraging user-generated content.
-Yes, an interactive infographic or video on your site might catch the attention of your audience for a short while.
-But how about something that, on average, delivers over 20 minutes of engagement time per player?!
+You want something that can really move that Christmas marketing needle…

 Branded games as a Christmas marketing tool